Max-H-0/StellarModdingToolkit/README.md

 ```
 After starting the game and opening the hub (F12 by default) you'll now see your very own window. 🎉 <br/>
 ![image](https://github.com/user-attachments/assets/d644f66c-c4b1-4199-9888-eb2f679b84ad) <br/>
+Not happy with how a window looks? :( <br/>
+Then use the `AssetLoader` to import some custom style sheets!

 ## ⚙️ Changing the Hub Keybind